JanssenProject/jans/docs/script-catalog/person_authentication/person-authentication.md

 You can use a `PersonAuthenticationType` script to allow users to sign using credentials from popular **Social Identity providers** or **Inbound Identity Providers** like Facebook, Google and Apple.
-After users authenticate, thier Social Identity Provider credentials are provisioned into the Jans-auth server.
+After users authenticate, their Social Identity Provider credentials are provisioned into the Jans-auth server.
 More on this topic in this [article](../../janssen-server/recipes/social-login.md)